silviotorre/miniguide/README.md

 ### Azure Login & Certificates Cheatsheet
 Demonstrates various authentication methods including interactive login and certificate-based login.

+### Docker Cheatsheet
+Provides essential Docker commands for building, running, and troubleshooting containerized applications.

+### Azure PowerShell Modules Cheatsheet
+Key cmdlets for managing Azure resources using Azure PowerShell modules.

+### Bash, sed & awk Cheatsheet
+A collection of common text processing commands in Bash using sed and awk.

+### Azure DevOps & Microsoft 365 Login Cheatsheet
+Covers authentication steps and troubleshooting for logging into Azure DevOps and Microsoft 365 from the terminal.

 ## Conclusion

-This repository aims to provide useful guides and cheatsheets to help manage and troubleshoot various Azure technologies effectively.
+This repository aims to provide useful guides and cheatsheets to help manage and troubleshoot various technologies effectively.
 Happy learning!